DolphinWorld/udacitySelfDrivingCourse/P4/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-In the 9th code section, I have a method called `find_lines` using polynomial to find lines like this:
+In the 10th code section, I have a method called `find_lines` using polynomial to find lines like this:

 ![FindLines][findLines]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I use the following code to calculate the curvature.
-It is in calcCurvature method in AdLan.ipynb.
+It is in `calcCurvature` function in AdLan.ipynb 11st code section.

 ```python